 Generalized Anxiety Disorder

 For most children, small amounts of anxiety and stress are part of daily life.
 However, for less than 1% of children, these worries become overwhelming and excessive.
 Generalized Anxiety Disorder is characterized by excessive worry about various events or activities.
 The worry tends to be age-appropriate and for most children involves worries about family problems, peer relationships, health, grades, and/or sports.
+San Diego Christian Counseling can offer valuable support in these issues.

 The following list includes symptoms a child with Generalized Anxiety Disorder may have: